-This course teaches basic guitar skills to all students.
-Students in this course do not need to have prior guitar experience.
-Those who do will be required to learn more advanced concepts in conjunction with the basic skills learned by all.
-Proper playing technique is covered including note reading and chords.
+This beginner course teaches basic guitar skills to all students.
+It is expected that students will have little or no experience playing the piano.
+Those who do have prior experience will be required to learn more advanced concepts in conjunction with the basic skills learned by all.
+This class covers proper playing technique, note reading, and chord playing.
 Musical skills such as rhythm, harmony, and melody are also covered.
+Priority will be given to those students with no previous experience.
+Grading will be based on active class participation, in class assignments, and playing tests.
 A guitar for class will be provided.
 LIMITED NUMBER OF SPACES AVAILABLE.